-- Students with individual campus dining plans must work with a Chartwells Manager on Duty for all special ordering, i.e. Diary Free, Gluten Free, etc. All managers are posted at the main entrance of the cafeteria.
+- Dine on Students with individual campus dining plans must work with a Chartwells Manager on Duty for all special ordering, i.e. Diary Free, Gluten Free, etc. All managers are posted at the main entrance of the cafeteria.
 There are at least 3 managers on duty at all times.
-A complete staff list can be found on the Dine on Campus website.
+A complete staff list can be found on the Campus website.

 2. IF it is determined that additional support is needed, students must submit the completed Medical Diet Accommodation Procedure Checklist to The Center for Wellness and Disability Services and complete the Meal Plan Accommodation Request Form.